 - Psychiatric treatment

-- Showers, evening meals, health screenings and referrals for outpatient medical services such as mammography and gynecological care(Thursday only)
+- Showers, evening meals, health screenings and referrals for outpatient medical services.

-- Social workers provide psychosocial support, counseling, and referral to community services.
+- Volunteers provide counseling, and referral to community services.

 Assistance with completing disability applications throughThree Rivers Legal Services.